Shlomi Fish as a Programmer - the pre-Elpas Years

 My friend became a better DOS developer than I was, and soon bought Microsoft Quick C, learned about programming hardware and over-riding the BIOS, x86 Assembler and other things.
 Back then, the only languages we knew about were BASIC (which we knew was nice and easy but pretty lame), Pascal (compiled, and much better than basic), C (something that was supposed to be even more advanced than Pascal), and we may have heard of Prolog, LISP, Fortran.
 Awk?
 Perl?
 Tcl?
 SmallTalk?
 Matlab?
 We’ve never heard of them at all.

 So I instructed my father to buy me a C compiler package in one of his trips abroad and he bought me Borland’s Turbo C++.
-I learned C and C++ through its manual.
-One of the thing I did not understand was pointers, until I went to a hiking trip during which an army programmer explained to me that they were simply addresses in memory which I can put or take values from, and a bit about pointer arithmetics.
-This gave me a large momentum.
-I also learned about classes and objects and templates which although a simple concept fascinated me.
+I learned C and C++ using its manual.
+One of the concepts I did not understand was pointers, until I went to a hiking trip during which an army programmer explained to me that they simply were addresses in memory which I can put or take values from, and a bit about pointer arithmetics.
+This gave me a large momentum in understanding what they were all about.
+I also learned about classes and objects and templates which, although simple concepts, fascinated me.

 I took my liberty to write a module of components which I dubbed CSEE.c, for doing various graphical things.
-My friend was at first surprised at that (it was not a standalone program), but later on told me people distributed and sold such libraries and software development kits all the time.
+My friend was at first surprised at the fact that it was not a standalone program, but later on told me people distributed and sold such libraries and software development kits all the time.
 It included some nifty (in my opinion) user-land routines, but I doubt it will run on anything aside from an old Borland DOS Compiler.

 I then started writing CCALC.c which was a library of miscellaneous numerical routines that were not built in in C. It included rational fractions, factoring numbers, checking for primality (in several ways), and other stuff.
 The code should work on any 16-bit compiler but will take some tweaking to get it to be 32-bit and 64-bit ready.
 Note that everything it does can be done with GNU’s GMP, or OpenSSL, or other open-source components available on the Net.
 I can distribute it as open-source but see little point in doing so, because it’s pretty much useless in today’s standards, and a mathematically-inclined programmer can write such routines on his own.